spotify/HubFramework/documentation/Getting started guide.md

 # Getting started guide

 Welcome to the Hub Framework getting started guide!
-This guide aims to to help introduce you to the concepts of the framework, and give you a step-by-step guide to building your first dynamic, component-driven view.
+This guide aims to help introduce you to the concepts of the framework, and give you a step-by-step guide to building your first dynamic, component-driven view.

 Note that this guide does not involve *setting up* the Hub Framework in your application - for that, see the [setup guide](https://ghe.spotify.net/pages/iOS/HubFramework/setup-guide.html).
 This guide requires an application already set up with the Hub Framework, if you don't have your own - you can use the [demo app](https://ghe.spotify.net/iOS/HubFramework/tree/master/demo) that is included in the Hub Framework repo.